moeryomenko/compose/README.md

 # compose
 Example docker-compose for integration testing.

-Currently, contains only PostgreSQL.
+Currently, contains only PostgreSQL and Redis.
 For database migrations used [migrate](https://github.com/golang-migrate/migrate)